largeapp/Brain-Image-Analysis/README.md

 Contributed by Jinlong Hu, Yuezhen Kuang, and Lijie Cao, from School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.

+Our research collection on artificial intelligence for brain image analysis is available on [this page](https://github.com/largeapp/AI-for-Brain-Image-Analysis).

 ##### Table of Contents

 1. [Survey](#survey)